 Even with the new federal T21 law, Tribal, state and local governments should continue to move forward with T21 laws.
 First, funding for states and U.S. territories from the Substance Abuse and Mental Health Services Administration (“SAMHSA”) under the Synar Amendments will be tied to a new legal sales age of 21.
 While the new amendments do not require states and territories to adopt a legal sales age of 21, Synar compliance checks must use 21 as the minimum legal sales age.
 Not only does consistency with federal law provide clarity for the retailers trying to comply with the law, it also makes enforcement easier for state and local authorities.
 Second, the law raises a floor, it does not set a ceiling.
 This means Tribal, state, and local governments can raise their minimum legal sales age of beyond 21.
 Finally, Tribal, state, and local legislation could incorporate provisions pertaining to important services such as cessation support, educational and preventative materials, and other necessary assistance that is particularly important for young people struggling with addiction.

 While the new federal T21 law provides an opportunity for advocates and can act as a catalyst for continued public health advocacy at the Tribal, state, and local levels, it is, of course, incredibly important for public health professionals and advocates to remain vigilant when it comes to advancing T21 laws in their own jurisdictions.
 The tobacco industry is a powerful player, and will continue to support preemptive language, harmful, ineffective and distracting penalties aimed at youth (such purchase, use, and possession or “PUP” provisions), and other damaging policies that threaten to undo public health gains.

-Register for our January 22 webinar: Federal Tobacco 21 and the FDA Flavors Guidance
+View our January 22 webinar: Federal Tobacco 21 and the FDA Flavors Guidance

 Kyra Hill, J.D., is a Staff Attorney at the Public Health Law Center.